SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 * "Does it make sense what I just said?".
 * "Is this sentence/paragraph/text clear to someone who knows nothing about the subject?"
 * "What do I need to say next?
 Will it lead logically out of what I’ve just written?"
+  * A linear built up of your text is key to increase understanding by the reader, one step at a time.
+You wouldn't start teaching someone to program if they never have worked with a computer.
 * "Is there any ambiguity for the reader?"
 * "Am I sticking to what I want to say and the subject?"
-  * Try to avoid scope creep and make sure you remain focused, you might get too eager to share things that are not within the actual scope.
+  * Avoid scope creep and make sure you remain focused, you might get too eager to share things that are not within the actual scope or that relevant to the topics at hand.

 ### Simplify
-Did you know TED talks have a hard stop at 18 minutes to force speakers to avoid inflating the content?
+Did you know TED talks have a hard stop at 18 minutes to force speakers to avoid inflating its content?
 It doesn't allow for unclarity if you want to introduce a new idea in a short time frame.

 Prune words and sentences that repeat or don't add value.
 Be ruthless, if it does not help the reader, it's just taking space.
 Great writing is all about the power of the deleted word (Richard Bach).
 Rewrite if it doesn't work, don't be attached to everything you write.
 Choose short words over lengthy ones.